Brett-Tanner/Journal/May_23.md

 - Time Slots

-  - [] Time slot index links don't work on live
+  - [x] Time slot index links don't work on live
+    - Was trying to access school 1, which doesn't exist anymore
+    - Added a check to prevent that

 - Users

-  - [] Add randomly generated password field, not editable, to create customer form
+  - [x] Add randomly generated password field, not editable, to create customer form
+    - [x] Allow users to change their password by editing themselves
+    - [x] Allow SMs to edit users without changing/needing their password
-  - [] AM should have a summary for their area on their homepage
+  - [x] AM should have a summary for their area on their homepage
-  - [] Admin should have a summary for the whole company
+  - [x] Admin should have a summary for the whole company

 - Bugfixes

+  - [x] Blank is still not default for photos on add child form
+    - DB default for photos was NG, so I manually set it in controller when creating a new child
+  - [x] Find child didn't add to leroy
+    - Was caused by required values not being present on child records, resolved by adding defaults when importing children
+  - [x] Some forms had the old first/last name order
-  - [] Got the different schools mixed up with the regular ones
+  - [x] Got the different schools mixed up with the regular ones
     - American hot dogs is the normal one
-    - [] Change their event images
+    - [x] Change their event images
-    - [] Change their slots??????
+    - [x] Change their slots and images

-  - [] Print not working for attendance sheet, is for daily attendance on SM profile
+    - [x] Add their options back
-  - [] On SM profile table, photo sales should only be the kids who paid for
+  - [x] On SM profile table, photo sales should only be the kids who paid for
+  - [x] Print not working for attendance sheet, is for daily attendance on SM profile
-  - [] When we import children for update, I'll need to handle nil values in the import data for required fields
+  - [x] When we import children for update, I'll need to handle nil values in the import data for required fields

 #### What I learned